 It’s worth noting I did a couple of tours sponsored thanks to this blog so if you want to do things like a bar crawl, convertible car tour or a Havana to Vinales day trip, add these things to your Cuba budget (activity costs below).

 Spending 10 days in Cuba?
 Follow my Cuba 10 day itinerary.

-Understanding the two currencies
+Understanding the currency

 Where to get money in Cuba

 Since we’re talking about money, you might be wondering how to withdraw cash to start with.
-You can’t take CUC or CUP into or out of Cuba.
+You can’t take CUP into or out of Cuba.
 You either need to withdraw it when you arrive or bring your own currency and exchange it.

 These charge an extra 3-4% on top of your bank’s charges.
 In addition to the fact they’re often out of money, they also don’t accept American cards.
 It’s worth noting that you may also have problems with American cards issued from other countries, for example a British Mastercard.
 I didn’t use mine so can’t tell you, unfortunately.

 Due to the ATM situation, many people take the safer option of bringing their spending money in a foreign currency and changing it on arrival.
 You can do this at a Cadeca office, in the street or at the airport.
 Since you’ll need money to get from the airport to your accommodation (there’s no Uber in Cuba, friends!), you should to do this at the airport.

 An additional 10% is added to the exchange of USD so the best currency to bring and exchange is Euro or Pound Sterling.
 Since I was coming from Mexico and had neither, I brought Mexican Pesos.
 The rate seemed fair.